sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ## Core components
 ### Engine
 This is the core controller of the LoM system.
-Kicks off the actions that are detections, which are also first action in sequences.
-A sequence may just have one action, if no mitigation actions are available.
-It communicates with clients via a published lib for defined client i/f.
-It waits for plugins to register themselves.
-Upon registration, it sends out request if the registered action is first action in a sequence.
+Kicks off the actions that are detections.
+Detections are first action in any sequence.
+A sequence may just have one action, if no mitigation actions are configured.
+The engine communicates with its clients (_other procs_) via a published client i/f.
+It waits for plugins to register themselves via registration request.
+Upon registration, it sends out action-request if the registered action is first action in a sequence.
 So it may send out multiple requests as one per plugin/action for all detection actions.

 The detection action can run forever, as it only returns upon anomaly detected, which may never happen on a good system and which is the most common scenario.
 As this runs forever, to get its state as running healthy or crashed or stuck, the plugin is required to send periodic heartbeat to engine.
 The engine collects all heartbeats and send out one heartbeat out via SONiC events via gNMI that has the list of all actions that sent heartbeat since last published heartbeat.
 This heartbeat makes it visible set of detecton actions that are running in the switch, as healthy.
 Plugins in trouble are reported via syslog periodically until fixed/disabled.</br>